 The Journal of the Victorian Popular Fiction Association

-issue 5.2 (Autumn 2023), on “Religion and Victorian Popular Fiction” will be guest edited by Naomi Hetherington and Clare Stainthorp.
+issue 5.2 (Autumn 2023), on “Religion and Victorian Popular Literature and Culture” will be guest edited by Naomi Hetherington and Clare Stainthorp.
 Download the CFP here.
 A 500-word abstract and short biography in Word should be submitted to firstname.lastname@example.org by 1 November 2021.
 Final articles to be submitted by 30 September 2022.

 issue 5.1 (Spring 2023) is open for submissions.